Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states 'Retrieve the queue of subscribers about to receive a specific automation email'.
-Specific verb and resource, distinguishes from siblings like get_automation_emails.
+The description clearly states 'Retrieve the queue of subscribers about to receive a specific automation email', specifying the action (retrieve) and resource (automation email queue).
+It distinguishes from sibling tools like 'get_automation_emails' by mentioning it as a prerequisite.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.